-1. The Office of the Independent Administrator ("OIA") does not have a financial interest in any party.
+A. The Office of the Independent Administrator (OIA) does not have a financial interest in any party.

-The Arbitration Oversight Board is an unincorporated association, funded by a trust that was established by Kaiser Permanente.
-The Arbitration Oversight Board consists of thirteen individuals, and is chaired by Richard Spinello, retired Executive Director of Financial Risk and Insurance, Children's Hospital of Orange County, and vice-chaired by Donna Yee, MSW, Ph.D., retired Chief Executive Officer of the Asian Community Center of Sacramento Valley.
+The Arbitration Oversight Board (AOB) is an unincorporated association, funded by a trust that was established by Kaiser.
+The AOB consists of thirteen individuals, and is chaired by Richard Spinello, retired Executive Director of Financial Risk and Insurance, Children's Hospital of Orange County, and vice-chaired by Donna Yee, MSW, Ph.D., retired Chief Executive Officer of the Asian Community Center of Sacramento Valley.
 According to its bylaws, no more than four members may be Kaiser-affiliated.
-The Arbitration Oversight Board was created to ensure that the OIA would be independent from Kaiser Permanente.
+The AOB was created to ensure that the OIA would be independent from Kaiser.

-2. The OIA has no financial relationship with any person in its pool of possible neutral arbitrators.
+1. The OIA has no financial relationship with any person on its panel of neutral arbitrators.

-Arbitrators are recruited and added to the pool continuously.
-Arbitrators who wish to be added to the pool of possible arbitrators complete and submit an application.
-The OIA, acting alone, reviews the applications and selects arbitrators for its pool based upon the published qualifications which are posted on our website under the Forms tab for neutral arbitrators.
-Any individual who applies will either be admitted to the panel or cited to the specific qualification which the person failed to meet and given an opportunity to show that he or she actually meets the requirement.
-The OIA provides arbitrators in its pool with information about new statutory and regulatory requirements regarding consumer and health care arbitration, such as the Ethics Standards.
+2. Arbitrators are recruited and added to the OIA's panel of neutral arbitrators continuously.
+Arbitrators who wish to be added to the panel complete and submit an application.
+The OIA, acting alone, reviews the applications and selects arbitrators based upon the qualifications which are posted on the OIA website under Forms for Neutral Arbitrators.
+Any individual who applies will either be admitted to the panel or cited to the specific qualification which the person failed to meet and given an opportunity to show that he or she actually meets the qualification.
+The OIA provides arbitrators in its panel with information about statutory and regulatory requirements regarding consumer arbitration including the Ethics Standards.

-The OIA complies with any court orders addressing either appointment or disqualification of neutral arbitrators.
+The OIA complies with court orders addressing either appointment or disqualification of neutral arbitrators.

 © 2023 - Office of the Independent Administrator - Get Adobe Reader - Log In